kossiitkgp/docs/events/lightning-talks.md

 ## After the Event
 - Update the [slides](https://github.com/kossiitkgp/slides/tree/main/Lightning-Talks) repo.
-- If the event recorded, the recording(s) may be uploaded on YouTube after discussion and approval on Slack.
+- If the event is recorded, the recording(s) may be uploaded on YouTube after discussion and approval on Slack.
-    - If uploaded, add links for the same in `slides` repo.
+    - If uploaded, add links for the same in the `slides` repo.